activecollab/authentication/README.md

 ### Accessing Users

-When integrating this package, you need to write a class that implements `ActiveCollab\Authentication\AuthenticatedUser\RepositoryInterface` interface.
+Write a class that implements `ActiveCollab\Authentication\AuthenticatedUser\RepositoryInterface` when integrating this package.
 Implementation of this interface will let the library find users by their ID and username.

 ## Working with Passwords